 Worked with adult local residents to produce Postcards from Aldgate East, a series of photographic postcards and a short film, recording today’s London EastEnd.
 These illustrate beautifully Ben Uri’s early days and its rich collection of artworks.

 Working with our learning team, Youth Arts Participation and Development Manager, Eldora Edward and director of Paddington Arts, Steve Shaw, a group of 12 young people (aged 11-15 years old) created and produced a contemporary dance exploring the themes of identity and migration.

 St John’s Wood Library (Westminster)

-We are working in partnership with St Johns Wood Library and artist Millie Nice as part of the Made in Libraries 2017 project.
+We are worked in partnership with St Johns Wood Library and artist Millie Nice as part of the Made in Libraries 2017 project.

-You Are Here is a collaborative project between the Ben Uri Gallery, St John’s Wood Library, artist Millie Nice and local residents.
-Inspired by key works from the Ben Uri Collection, a new piece of work, about the community, will be made and installed in St John’s Wood Library.
+You Are Here was a collaborative project between the Ben Uri Gallery, St John’s Wood Library, artist Millie Nice and local residents.
+Inspired by key works from the Ben Uri Collection, a new piece of work, about the community, was created and installed in St John’s Wood Library.